 The Future of Citizenship

 The ongoing expansion in the field of citizenship studies is one of the most important and remarkable recent trends in social sciences and humanities research.
-Some scholars raise questions about citizenship within a larger critique of liberalism and its institutions; others point to citizenship's inherently exclusionary nature.
-This volume examines—without advocating any ideological agenda—the evolving meaning of citizenship, with an eye to the future.
-The connected contributions—from the perspectives of anthropology, sociology, psychology, law, history, and other disciplines—examine four basic modes of citizenship in comparative global context: Differentiated, Divided, Dispersed, and Deterritorialized.
-The future of citizenship may, it is argued, come to rely on a global mode of "citizenship by association," tantamount to a worldwide civic interface.
+Some scholars raise questions about citizenship within a larger critique of liberalism and its institutions; others point to citizenship’s inherently exclusionary nature.
+This volume examines--without advocating any ideological agenda--the evolving meaning of citizenship, with an eye to the future.
+The contributors--writing from the perspectives of anthropology, sociology, psychology, law, history, and other disciplines--examine four modes of citizenship in comparative global context: Differentiated, Divided, Dispersed, and Deterritorialized.
+The future of citizenship, they argue, may be a worldwide “citizenship by association,” tantamount to a global civic interface.

 About the Editor